 Benefits – Great deals, no booking fees and offers free cancellation for most cases.

 Hostelworld: One stop booking for hostel bookings throughout the world.
-Best for budget and solo travellers.
-I have used it extensively while travelling through SE Asia and highly recommend HostelWorld for backpackers and budget travellers.
+Best for budget and solo travelers.
+I have used it extensively while traveling through SE Asia and highly recommend HostelWorld for backpackers and budget travelers.

-Airbnb: While I’m travelling with a big group of friends, I like to stay in short-term rental vacation homes like Airbnb.
-The stay rates are usually comparable and even cheaper compared to hotels.
-There is enough room and it is quite cost effective compared to hotels while going with a lot of people.
+Airbnb: While I’m traveling with a big group of friends, I like to stay in short-term rental vacation homes like Airbnb.
+The stay rates are usually comparable and even cheaper sometimes as opposed to hotels especially with a big group of people.
 And Airbnb comes with an added benefit of having a kitchen most times.
 Plus, it has some great properties too.

-Bla Bla Car: A long-distance ride-sharing service that connects car owners and co-travellers to share city to city journeys.
+Bla Bla Car: A long-distance ride-sharing service that connects car owners and co-travelers to share city to city journeys.
 Bla Bla car has the largest carpooling community in the world.